-The Company has agreed to pay \$25,000 a month to the Sponsor for the services to be provided by one or more investment professionals, creation and maintenance of the Company's website, and miscellaneous additional services.
-Services commenced on the date the securities are first listed on the Nasdaq Capital Market and will terminate upon the earlier of the consummation by the Company of an initial Business Combination or the liquidation of the Company.
-Approximately \$75,000 and \$63,000, respectively, was paid and charged to general and administrative expenses during the three months ended March 31, 2022 and 2021 for this agreement and there were no amounts payable or accrued at March 31, 2022 or December 31, 2021.
+The Company has agreed to pay \$25,000 a month to the Sponsor for office space and rent and for the services to be provided by one or more investment professionals, creation and maintenance of the Company's website, and miscellaneous additional services.
+Services commenced on the date the securities are first listed on the Nasdaq Capital Market and will terminate upon the earlier of the consummation by the Company of an Initial Business Combination or the liquidation of the Company.
+Approximately \$75,000 was paid and charged to general and administrative expenses during each of the three months ended June 30, 2022 and 2021.
+Approximately \$150,000 and \$138,000, respectively, was paid and charged to general and administrative expenses during each of the three months ended June 30, 2022 and 2021 for this agreement and there were no amounts payable or accrued at June 30, 2022 or December 31, 2021.